StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Credits

 * MM 1.0.3 StarPlayrX | Todd Bruss
-* based on previous sswork by MizterB
+* based on previous work by MizterB
 * Special thanks to the Batocera team
 * Shout out to the RetroArch team